hxjo/fastapi-inertia/README.md

 ## Examples

-You can see different full examples in the [following repository](https://github.com/hxjo/fastapi-inertia-examples).
+You can see different full examples in the `examples` directory

 ## Usage